 Certain sporting activities such as cricket, bowling or gymnastics pose increased risk of back pain, with possible consequences such as spondylolysis and spondylolisthesis which present as acute, or acute on chronic pain, with pain on spine extension ('Stork's test - see pREMS spine) and also with localised tenderness (see pREMS).

-Scheuermann’s 'disease' results from vertebral wedging due to an osteochondosis of the thoracic spine.
-This is often asymptomatic (and may be a coincidental finding on radiograph); it can result in thoracic kyphosis, 'slouching appearance', and in which case warrants referral to physiotherapy or paediatric orthopaedics.
+Scheuermann’s 'disease' results from vertebral wedging due to an osteochondrosis of the thoracic spine.
+This is often asymptomatic (and may be a coincidental finding on radiograph); it can result in thoracic kyphosis, 'slouching appearance', in which case referral to physiotherapy or paediatric orthopaedics is warranted.

 Infections such as vertebral osteomyelitis and Tuberculosis (TB) may present with backache and need to be excluded in endemic regions.
 Pott's spine is a complication of TB spine.

-Scoliosis (lateral curve of the spine) is often asymptomatic and can result from a spectrum of causes.
+Scoliosis (lateral curve of the spine) is often asymptomatic, may be more obvious on forward bending and can result from a spectrum of causes.

 A detailed history and examination identifying red flag symptoms and signs prompts urgent referral and helps identify the cause.

-Red flags for urgent referral with back pain include:
+Red flags for urgent referral of patients with back pain include:

 The photograph below shows a thoracolumbar scoliosis